Philip Deidesheimer

 Philip Deidesheimer was a mining engineer in the Western United States.

-Deidesheimer was born in 1832, in Darmstadt, Hesse before German unification.
+Deidesheimer was born in 1832, in Darmstadt, Electorate of Hesse before German unification.
 He attended the prestigious Freiberg University of Mining (Technische Universität Bergakademie Freiberg) and emigrated to California in 1852.
 He died on 21 July 1916 in San Francisco, California.

 Career

 In 1852, at nineteen, the young mining engineer traveled to the California gold fields to work for several years, including in Georgetown.
 In April 1860 he was hired by W. F. Babcock, a trustee of the Ophir Mine, part of the Comstock Lode silver mining boom in Nevada, and solved one of the Comstock mines' most critical engineering needs.

 Comstock Lode

 Square set timbering

 Deidesheimer invented a system, now known as square set timbering, using heavy timber "cubes" as supports for underground mining tunnels and shafts, that enabled skilled miners to open three-dimensional cavities of any size.
 In large openings, the cubes could be filled with waste rock, creating a solid pillar of wood and rock from floor to roof ("back" in miner's terminology).

 Deidesheimer created the square set timbering system for the Comstock Lode's Ophir Mine in Virginia City, Nevada, in 1860.
 The system, which was inspired by the structure of honeycombs, enabled mining of the large silver orebodies of the Comstock Lode, which were in very weak rock—in miner's terms, "heavy ground".

 Deidesheimer refused to patent the innovation, which was easily the most important mining innovation of 1860.